Carbide Burr for Stainless Steel Manufacturing Factory

 Syndent manufactures carbide burr for stainless steel in the past 11 years.

 Cylinder carbide burr for stainless steel is ideal for contour finishing, flat surface removal.

 Cylinder with end cut carbide burr for stainless steel is suitable for removal contour and right-angled corners

 Cylinder with radius end carbide burr for stainless steel is suitable for processing contour and arc surface at a certain angle

 Ball shape carbide burr for stainless steel is good for machining round edge and end pre-processing before brazing

 Oval shape carbide burr for stainless steel is suitable for round edge removal

-Tree with pointed end carbide burr for stainless steel is perfect for grinding round edge in long and narrow positions
+Tree with radius end carbide burr for stainless steel is perfect for grinding round edge in long and narrow positions

-Tree with radius end carbide burr for stainless steel is used for machining round arc contour in long and narrow places
+Tree with pointed end carbide burr for stainless steel is used for machining round arc contour in long and narrow places

 Flame shape carbide burr for stainless steel is good at round edge machining